feeding my ohana

 Somehow, this puffs up into a fluffy, somewhat amorphous pancake with an airy texture.
 No yeast, baking powder or baking soda required.
 The original Rachael Ray recipe included a carmelized banana syrup that is a little heavy, and sinks the pancake like a deflated balloon.

 Best to use simpler grilled bananas.
-Or equally delicious with a lighter touch of strawberries and whipped cream, or fresh bananas and maple syrup.
+Or equally delicious with a lighter touch of berries and whipped cream, or fresh bananas and a touch of maple syrup.

 1/2 stick of butter